garretfick/garretfick.github.io/_posts/2021-08-26-catalog-of-principles.md

 have no expectation of the samples being close to the expected value.
 With many, it is a good bet that they trend to the expected value.

+## Law of Medium Numbers

+> For medium number systems, we can expect that large fluctuations,
+> irregularities, and discrepancy with any theory will occur more or less
+> regularly.
+>
+> — Gerald Weinberg in "An Introduction to General Systems Thinking"

+In simple terms, small system are those that you can model analytically Large systems are those that you can model statistically.
+Medium systems neither lend themselves to "small analysis" nor "large analysis".
+They are pervasive.

 ## Single Responsibility Principle

 > A class should have only one reason to change